 Overpowered by the spectacle, Ezekiel fell upon his face.

 The Meaning of the Vision

 Before discussing the actual elements of these scenes, several preliminary observations are in order.

-(3) The narrative is highly symbolic, as evidenced by the repeated use of “appearance” (fourteen times) and “likeness” (ten times).
+The narrative is highly symbolic, as evidenced by the repeated use of “appearance” (fourteen times) and “likeness” (ten times).
 The things he saw were meant to represent divine truth and were not mere physical phenomena.

 The Four Living Creatures

 The four living creatures were not space people from some remote planet; rather, they are identified as heavenly cherubim!
 Note Ezekiel’s own explanation: